 A diving holiday with a toddler, is that even possible?
 It certainly isn’t a very obvious choice.
 But during our 10-month trip around South East Asia we discovered it’s actually very doable.
-We’ll tell you where we’ve been diving and give some tips on how to select diving destinations that are fun for the whole family.
+We’ll tell you which dive destinations we’ve visited with our son and give some tips on how to select the best dive spots that are fun for the whole family.
 Even with a toddler you can visit world class dive sites!

 Mau and I both learned how to dive in 2001.
 I got certified in Australia on the Great Barrier Reef, he stayed on Koh Tao for a while and became a PADI Rescue Diver.
 We didn’t know each other back then.
 But ever since we met each other in 2002, we’ve been dive buddies on 99% of our dives.
 We’ve visited many fabulous dive locations, like SeaVentures refurbished oil rig in Sipadan, Malaysian Borneo, did a wonderful live aboard at the Similans in Thailand and a trip to Bunaken Island in Indonesia.
 We also have our own holiday house in Dahab, Egypt, a fabulous place for shore diving.

 Lots of things change when you travel with kids.
 As far as diving was concerned there were two major changes.
 One was that we couldn’t dive together anymore.
 And the other was that with all our son’s things taking up about half of our baggage space, taking two complete sets of dive equipment was out of the question.
 So we just packed our dive watch computers, as they take up minimal space.

 Taking your own snorkel set for kids is a good idea.
 Finding a good kids snorkel mask that fits well can be a challenge while on holiday.
 Check out our detailed buying guide for best kids snorkel gear.
 It tells you why you need child-sized snorkel gear, what to consider when you want to by a kids snorkel set and how to select the best set for your kids.

 Taking turns diving